rschm007/Portfolio_Page/README.md

 Features
 -----------------------------
 This site was developed with Tailwindcss, Pug and Sass.
-It incorporates a grid system to create a responsive layout.
+It incorporates flexbox to create a responsive layout.
 Items that would normally display in multiple columns should display as a single column on smaller screens.

 <img src="https://raw.githubusercontent.com/rschm007/Portfolio_Page/master/assets/imgs/portfolio_gif-1.gif" alt="Robert Schmahl Portfolio gif" style="max-width:100%;">